tbhdbsys/angular-meteor-docs/client/content/tutorials/whatsapp/meteor/tutorials.whatsapp.meteor.step_00.md

 {{#template name="tutorials.whatsapp.meteor.step_00.md"}}

-Start by installing the Meteor platform if you haven't already (See [reference](https://www.meteor.com/install)).
+Start by installing the `Meteor` platform if you haven't already (See [reference](https://www.meteor.com/install)).

-Create a new project by running these commands in your Terminal:
+Create a new project by running these commands in your command line:

     $ meteor create whatsapp
     $ cd whatsapp

 Your app now contains a live and ready example.
-To run our app simply type `meteor` on the command line:
+To run our app simply type the followig on the command line:

     $ meteor

-We can also run our app inside the iOS Simulator or Android Emulator, we just need to add the platform so Meteor will build the project for the new platform:
+We can also run our app inside the `iOS` simulator or `Android` emulator, we just need to add the platform so `Meteor` will build the project for the new platform:

     $ meteor add-platform ios